hchiam/please/README.md

 ```
 please no need to say please
-assign list of one and two and tree bark to variable crazy list
+assign crazy list the value list of one and two and tree bark
-assign list from zero to two to sequence
+assign sequence the value list starting from zero ending at two
 for each item in sequence
     print index variable item of crazy list
 end for